austingriffith94/hazard_modeling/README.md

 - Rolling Out-Sample
     For comparison with the standard out-sample, a rolling out-sample is created.
 This creates a model from 1962 to 1990 to estimate the 1991 defaults.
 For the next year, a new model is created from 1962 to 1991 to determine 1992 defaults.
 This is continued to 2014.

-    Rolling:
-        - Tn estimated with 1962 to Tn-1
+    Tn estimated with 1962 to Tn-1

-        - T = year of current iteration
+    T = year of current iteration

-        - n = iteration
+    n = iteration

 - Fixed Window Out-Sample
     For another comparison, a fixed window out-sample model is created.
 This is created using a rolling 28 year window to estimate defaults from 1991 to 2014.

-    Fixed Window:
-        - Tn estimated with 1962+n to Tn-1
+    Tn estimated with 1962+n to Tn-1

-        - T = year of current iteration
+    T = year of current iteration

-        - n = iteration
+    n = iteration

 ## Model Comparison